arnau/ISO8601/README.md

 ## Comments

+### Duration sign

 Because Durations and DateTime has a substract method, Durations has sign to be able to represent a negative value:

     (ISO8601::Duration.new('PT10S') - ISO8601::Duration.new('PT12S')).to_s #=> '-PT2S'
     (ISO8601::Duration.new('-PT10S') + ISO8601::Duration.new('PT12S')).to_s #=> 'PT2S'

+### Separators

 Although, the spec allows three separator types: period (.), comma (,), and raised period (·) by now I keep just the period option.

+### Century treatment

+The specification says that you can express a reduced precision year just giving the century (i.e. '20' to refer the inclusive range 2000-2999).

+This implementation expands the century to the first value for its range
+so:

+    ISO8601::DateTime.new('20').century # => 20
+    ISO8601::DateTime.new('20').year # => 2000

 ## TODO